How to Address E-Bike Fire Risks in Community Associations

 The use of e-bikes in Michigan is regulated by Section 662a of the Michigan Vehicle Code which separates e-bikes into three (3) class: (1) Class 1 e-bikes which provide assistance only when pedaling and only up to 20 miles per hour; (2) Class 2 e-bikes which provide assistance regardless of whether the rider is pedaling and only up to 20 miles per hour; and (3) Class 3 e-bikes which provide assistance only when pedaling and only up to 28 miles per hour.
 In general, Section 662a imposes certain requirements on the use of an e-bike, such as imposing age and helmet limitations for use depending on the e-bike’s classification and designating those roads and trails on which an e-bike can be operated.

 One significant area, though, that is not currently regulated by Michigan law relates to the conditions under which an e-bike can be stored or the requirements for charging an e-bike’s lithium-ion battery.
 This issue is impacting more and more communities as the increase in e-bike usage is also dramatically increasing the number of fires related to e-bike storage and e-bike battery charging.
 In New York City, for example, e-bike batteries catch fire approximately four (4) times per week.
 In 2022 at least 6 people died in e-bike related fires in New York and the New York Fire Department investigated 174 battery fires.
 In November 2022, the battery of an e-bike in a Manhattan building caught fire and injured nearly 40 people.
 Otto, Laura, E-bike Concerns Rise in HOA and Condo Communities.
 In December 2021 a New York man was killed when a fire started in connection with an e-bike charging business that he had been running out of his home.
+Co-op and Condo Boards Urged to Act to Prevent E-Bike Fires, November 2022.
 These events are not limited to New York.
 In Summer 2022 an e-bike battery exploded in a home on Mackinac Island in Michigan leaving both the homeowner and the responding firefighters with smoke inhalation injuries.
+Wall Howard, Phoebe, Mackinac Island Residents, Historic Businesses Warned of E-Bike Battery Fires, May 2, 2023.

 In many cases these fires are caused by damaged or defective lithium-ion batteries, improper charging of the batteries, or overloaded electrical circuits.
 Fires caused by lithium-ion batteries burn extremely hot and are often difficult for firefighters to extinguish.